nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer_distributed.md

 ![](../images/video_replayer.png)

 :::{note}
 Instructions for running the distributed application involve calling the application from the "driver" node as well as from any worker nodes.
-For details, see the application run instructions in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/video_replayer_distributed) directory on GitHub, or under `/opt/nvidia/holoscan/examples/video_replayer_distributed` in the NGC container and the debian package.
+For details, see the application run instructions in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/video_replayer_distributed) directory on GitHub, or under `/opt/nvidia/holoscan/examples/video_replayer_distributed` in the NGC container and the Debian package.
 :::

 :::{tip}